pyrpl-fpga/pyrpl/README.md

 ```
 python -m pyrpl your_configuration_name
 ```
-A GUI should open, let you configure the redpitaya device you would like to use, and you can start playing around with pyrpl.
+A GUI should open, let you configure the RedPitaya device you would like to use, and you can start playing around with pyrpl.
 Different strings for 'your_configuration_name' create different configurations that will be automatically remembered by PyRPL, for example if you have several different redpitayas.
 Different RedPitayas with different configuration names can be run simultaneously in separate terminals.

 ## Issues
-We collect a list of common problems on the [documenation website](http://pyrpl.readthedocs.io/en/latest/user_guide/installation/common_problems.html).
+We collect a list of common problems on the [documentation website](http://pyrpl.readthedocs.io/en/latest/user_guide/installation/common_problems.html).
 If you do not find your problem listed there, please report all problems or wishes as new issues on [this page](https://github.com/lneuhaus/pyrpl/issues), so we can fix it and improve the future user experience.

 ## Unit test
 If you want to check whether PyRPL works correctly on your machine, navigate with a command line terminal into the pyrpl root directory and type the  following commands (by substituting the ip-address / hostname of your Red Pitaya, of course)